 But first, let’s pick up where we left off…

-After we had ended our relationship, I finished off 2008 as best as I could.
-I was struggling with a job that was still draining me, I was dealing with feelings for someone else that was confusing the hell out of me (I’ll be talking about this in more detail later) and I had an overwhelming sense of just needing a break.
+After we had ended our relationship, I finished 2008 as best as I could.
+I was struggling with a job that was draining me, I was dealing with feelings for someone else that was confusing the hell out of me (I’ll be talking about this in more detail later) and I had an overwhelming sense of just needing a break.

-My body was tired and my emotions were all over the place.
+My body was tired and my emotions were all over the map.
 Since graduating from college, I had worked full-time as a trainer or manager without coming up for air, and the pace of this lifestyle was starting to catch up with me.
 Quick.

 By the beginning of February 2009, 6 months after the break up, after a failed business attempt with a friend, and an even worse idea to move to another state, I just couldn’t do it anymore.
 Even though this section is about my yearlong sabbatical, the issues of my sexuality overlap this time period as well, as this is when I first started to honestly question in myself….”Hey, I think I might be gay…or bi…or, something.
 OH SHIT.”